dorkamotorka/ebpf-pinned-map-metrics/README.md

 ## Development Status

-This project is currently under development.

-**Note:** The tool only exposes metrics for pinned maps.
+**Note:** This concept is only able to expose metrics for pinned maps.
+So this was abandoned and improved for all maps in: https://github.com/dorkamotorka/ebpf-map-metrics

 So far it supports metrics for: